In the shadow

 “Throughout the 1920s and 1930s, Hughes’s work as a poet and playwright received much praise in literary circles.
 His art mixed blues and jazz with traditional forms, giving him a unique style.
 Many in the African American community did not like his focus on the hard life of common blacks.
 Hughes, however, saw beauty in these struggles, and he tried to capture the entire black experience in his writing, not just part of it.
 Despite these criticisms, Hughes’s writings influenced many, and he soon became known as the “Poet Laureate of Harlem.”

-Note: “3 Vols.” written with a number and capital ‘V’ is oddly specific suggesting the work might contain this in its title or description, Hughes collected works uses “Volume 3” which means that this at best a good guess but not yet a certain solution for the reference.
+Note: “3 Vols.” written with a number and capital ‘V’ is oddly specific suggesting the work might contain this in its title or description, Hughes collected works uses “Volume 3” which means that this at best a good guess.
+I should also note that Marcus Garvey‘s biography and memories comprised 3 volumes and he also has a strong association with this area, but I can find no connect to “Hard”.

 The following are a few links with more information on the Langston Hughes and his relationship with Duke Ellington.